-Do You Need Supplements?
+Do You Need Supplements For Your Heart?

-If you wait to protect your heart until you have a health issue, your window for prevention of disease closes.
-It is much easier to prevent heart disease than to reverse the process once it develops.
+Another consideration about supplements: if you wait to protect your heart with supplements until you have a health issue, your window for the prevention of heart disease is closed.

 Some might argue, “I can get enough nutrition from my food.”
 The better argument might be, ARE you getting enough?

 You certainly should try to get nutrients in your foods, primarily.

 Starting on a routine of great preventive supplements may go a long way to keep your arteries healthy AND keep you young at heart.

-Keep in mind, the root cause of heart disease is inflammation, which drives an increase in arterial plaque [R].
+Keep in mind, the root cause of heart disease is often inflammation, which drives an increase in arterial plaque [R].

 - Vitamin D3